 Our home-base for this Rendezvous will be at the Tawas Bay Beach Resort in East Tawas, Michigan, a picturesque resort situated beautifully on Lake Huron’s eastern shore.
 The large dining room windows offer a stunning view of the lake, and birders are wise to keep their bins on the table as they dine!

-BWD staffers for this event will be Dawn Hewitt (editor and guide), Jessica Melfi (assistant editor and birder), and Emily Nichols (event manager).
+BWD staffers for this event will be Jessica Melfi (assistant editor and birder), and Emily Nichols (event manager).
 We are also fortunate to have two expert local guides for this event: Sam Burckhardt and Peggy Ridgway!

 Attendees will arrive on the afternoon of May 14th just in time for Happy Birders Hour, dinner, and a presentation by Sam and Peggy featuring the natural history of the Kirtland’s warbler, conservation efforts in the region, and a preview of birds we are likely to see during the Rendezvous.